alashworth/stan-monorepo/README.md

 If you are compiling a debug version of Stan, replace `build_type=Release` for `build_type=Debug`.

 #### Windows
-Stan is only supported when building with MinGW.
+Stan on Windows must be built with MSYS2.
 However, Conan defaults to Visual Studio on Windows if Visual Studio is found.
-To override and build dependencies with GCC, you will need to create a MinGW profile at `~/.conan/profiles/mingw64`.
+To override and build dependencies with GCC, you will need to create a MinGW profile (i.e. a plain text file) at `~/.conan/profiles/mingw64`.
 Then add the following to it, changing the compiler version as appropriate to your installation.

- Users of old RTools versions with GCC versions < 5.X should make sure to change `compiler.libcxx` to `libstdc++` as well, which has the effect of defining `_GLIBCXX_USE_CXX11_ABI=0`:
+Users attempting to build with the RTools toolchain should change `compiler.libcxx` to `libstdc++`, which has the effect of defining `_GLIBCXX_USE_CXX11_ABI=0`.
+All users should adjust the compiler version.
+More documentation can be found at the Conan website.
 ```
 [build_requires]
 [settings]